momikey/rhea/doc/syntax-notes.md

 ## For loop (iteration)

-Rhea has a `for` loop, but it is intended only for iteration over collections (arrays, lists, and user-defined types which fulfill the `Iterable` concept.
+Rhea has a `for` loop, but it is intended only for iteration over collections (arrays, lists, and user-defined types which follow the `Iterable` concept.

 ```
 	for i in [1, 2, 3, 4, 5]